MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId>
 ```

-Example 2 lists the details of the owning application corresponding to the `OwningApplicationId` registered in the specified tenant.
-This returns `Applications` which specifies the list of guest applications IDs with current access permissions to the owning application, `SharingCapability` settings, and `OverrideTenantSharingCapability` status.
+Example 2 provides details about the owning application in the specified tenant.
+It returns `Applications`, which includes the list of guest application IDs with permissions to the owning application, as well as the `SharingCapability` settings and the OverrideTenantSharingCapability status

 ### Example 3